unitycoder/SimpleWebServer/README.md

 # SimpleWebServer
-minimal local c# webserver, tries to serve index.html from folder
+smoll local c# webserver

+### Features
+- Easily start webserver for specific folder
+- Customizable port
+- Running as admin allows you to host using IP Address (so other computers from your network 192.* can connect)

 ### USAGE
 - SimpleWebServer.exe [root-folder-to-serve] [port]